jackajackalop/Warriorcatsona/README.md

 -move eyebrows for cat things (whatever cats have where eyebrows are lol)

 -tilt head for ears

--paw movement for a paw and tail and cat sound\n
+-paw movement for a paw and tail and cat sound